ChimeHQ/OAuthenticator/README.md

 > [!WARNING]
 > bsky.social's DPoP nonce changes frequently (maybe ever 10-30 seconds?).
 I have observed that if the nonce changes between a user requested a 2FA code and the code being entered, the server will reject the login attempt.
 Trying again will involve user interaction.

+Resovling PDS servers for a user is involved, but you can start with `plc.directory`, which can sometimes work.
+The actual resolution, however, is beyond the scope of this library.

 ```swift
 let responseProvider = URLSession.defaultProvider